noprompt/garden/README.md

 Garden syntax is very similar to [Hiccup](https://github.com/weavejester/hiccup).
 If you're familiar with Hiccup you should feel right at home.
 If not, don't sweat it!
-Garden's syntax is simple.

 From your project's root directory start up a new REPL and try the following: